 - Pulse in ground flaxseed, vanilla, and almond extract.
 Now add ice-cold water, 1 tablespoon at a time, pulsing several times after each addition, until the mixture begins to clump and form a dough.
 The mixture will look like crumbly sand.
 Don't add more water than you need.
 You may not need all 5 tablespoons.
 Set aside ⅓ cup of the mixture for the topping.

 - Press the remaining mixture into the tart pan and spreading evenly and firmly into the bottom and up the sides to form a crust.

-- Add the remaining 2 tablespoons flour to the reserved almond mixture; stir to blend.
+- Add the remaining 2 tablespoons flour to the reserved almond and sugar mixture; stir to blend.

-- Gently toss the berries with 2 tablespoons of this mixture (almonds, sugar and flour) in a medium bowl until coated.
+- Gently toss the berries with this mixture (almonds, sugar and flour) in a medium bowl until coated.
 Spread the berries evenly in the tart pan.